msank/etalk-docker/README.md

 # HOW TO CREATE AN ETALK USING THE CONTAINER

+_by Martial Sankar & Claire Clivaz_

 This etalk setup is suitable for eduction purpose.
 It permits to use and test the etalk application on the user's own plateform.
 It uses the docker-compose tool to set-up the application services (etalk php/apache, mysql, phpmyadmin).